-Private Internet Access is an excellent option for P2P downloaders.
+Private Internet Access is a good option for P2P downloaders.

 It’s fast, easy to use, and has strong security features.
 And you can easily configure the right Private Internet Access uTorrent or qBittorrent SOCKS5 setup as well.
 So what’s not to like?

 Then there’s the American location.
 Although there’s no doubt that PIA torrenting works well in most cases, many torrenters will prefer to avoid a US-based VPN for security reasons.
-And with other torrent-friendly VPNs in neutral jurisdictions like Panama or Switzerland, that’s easy to do.
+That’s why we recommend using NordVPN, the best VPN for torrenting, instead.